Dylan-Bellamy/Puzzle-Game/rubric.md

   - [ ] No bugs in program
   - [ ] etc.

+Program seems less complete than when you were showing me it in class.
+Want to chat about this?
-Overall Program Grade:
+Overall Program Grade: L3+

 ## Project Management [TC]

 ### Project Planning
-- [ ] UML Class Diagrams are fully complete and match the program submitted
+- [X] *UML Class Diagrams are fully complete and match the program submitted*
-- [ ] Every attribute and method have appropriate access modifiers
+- [X] *Every attribute and method have appropriate access modifiers*
-- [ ] Relationship between classes correctly defined.
+- [X] *Relationship between classes correctly defined.*

 ### Program Internal Documentation Requirements
-- [ ] Full documentation of code (including javadoc style headers for **every method**)
+- [X] *Full documentation of code (including javadoc style headers for **every method**)*
-- [ ] *Code adheres to ICS4UO style guide.*
+- [X] **Code adheres to ICS4UO style guide.**

 ### Regular Github Commits
-- [ ] Regular and meaningful GitHub updates have been made showing daily progress
+- [X] *Regular and meaningful GitHub updates have been made showing daily progress*
-- [ ] Reasonable explanations of what was accomplished in the git comments.
+- [X] *Reasonable explanations of what was accomplished in the git comments.*

-Overall Project Management Grade:
+Overall Project Management Grade: 4+